crownstone/bluenet-bootloader/README.md

 ## About this project

-This application is one of several applications that has been built by the support team at Nordic Semiconductor, as a demo of some particular feature or use case.
-It has not necessarily been thoroughly tested, so there might be unknown issues.
-It is hence provided as-is, without any warranty.

-However, in the hope that it still may be useful also for others than the ones we initially wrote it for, we've chosen to distribute it here on GitHub.

-The application is built to be used with the official nRF51 SDK, that can be downloaded from https://www.nordicsemi.no, provided you have a product key for one of our kits.

-Please post any questions about this project on https://devzone.nordicsemi.com.
+This application was originally forked from https://github.com/NordicSemiconductor/nrf51-dfu-bootloader-for-gcc-compiler but has in the meantime undergone drastic changes.
+Thus, the code may not have much in common anymore with the original fork.
+But it has been kept in sync with the bootloader included in the Nordic SDK version 8.1.1.

+In addition to the code base from Nordic, we have added additional checks to the bootloader to handle errors in the firmware.
+One of these checks is the use of the GPREGRET register which was originally used solely to determine booting into DFU vs booting into firmware.

+### Firmware Security checks

+We added checks for device resets.
+I.e., the GPREGRET register is incremented on every boot.
+As long as the value is under a certain threshold, the bootloader loads the firmware.
+Otherwise it goes into DFU mode.
+The firmware in turn, set's the value back to 0 upon successful Bluetooth connection.

+This way we are able to handle device resets due to:
+- Firmware hardfaults
+- Watchdog resets
+- Software resets
+- Wrong firmware build

+Note: this only applies for software resets.
+If the device is reset (hard reset or brownout) or turned off, the GPREGRET register is cleared.

+To handle brownouts, we use the power-fail comparator of the softdevice to get power fail warnings, and cause a software reset before the device can reset due to brownout.
+Thus we can still keep track of the resets even in the case of a brownout.

 ## Configuration

 The configuration is described in `dfu_types.h`.
-Furthermore, we make use of the config file from [bluenet](https://github.com/dobots/bluenet)
+Furthermore, we make use of the config file from [bluenet](https://github.com/crownstone/bluenet)

+## Dependency

+The project depends on the [bluenet]https://github.com/crownstone/bluenet) firmware.
+I.e. it shares some of the configuration files of the bluenet code where the different boards are defined.
+That means you will need a correctly set up Bluenet build system in order to compile the bootloader.
+See the installation manual [here](https://github.com/crownstone/bluenet/blob/master/INSTALL.md) for step-by-step instructions if you haven't done that already, or use the `install.sh` script on the [crownstone-sdk](https://github.com/crownstone/crownstone-sdk#bluenet_lib_configs) repository to setup the build system automatically.

 ## Flashing

-If you use [bluenet](https://github.com/mrquincle/bluenet) to write your binaries to your chip, you will have to use the following
+If you use [bluenet](https://github.com/crownstone/bluenet) to write your binaries to your chip, you will have to use the following sequence:
-sequence:

 	./softdevice.sh all
 	./firmware.sh bootloader

 The latter writes also bit fields to make the binary use the bootloader with the `writebyte.sh` utility.
 The fastest way to reset those flags is to flash a new softdevice.
 Do not use `writebyte.sh` or `./firmware.sh all bootloader` without erasing that area first.

+### DFU over the air

+To upload firmware over the air, the Nordic tools can be used.
+This can be the NRF Master Control Panel on Android, or the Nordic tools for Windows.
+To upload from Linux, we provide tools in Python on the [ble-automator](https://github.com/crownstone/ble-automator) repository.

+E.g. to upload the firmware over the air, use

+    ./dfu.py -i hci0 -f /path/to/config/build/crownstone.hex -a <DEVICE MAC ADDRESS>.

+or to upload the bootloader use

+    ./dfu.py -i hci0 -B -f /path/to/config/build/bootloader_df.hex -a <DEVICE MAC ADDRESS>

+Note the `-B` option in the second call which specifies that a bootloader is uploaded (vs firmware)

-In the [scripts](https://github.com/mrquincle/bluenet/scripts) directory, there is also a script to upload over the air:
+The ble-automator repository also provides a python script to create the Distribution packet (ZIP) required to upload firmware using the NRF Master Control Panel.

-	./upload_over_the_air.sh

-If you use the firmware in that repository, you can also find code on how to enter the bootloader from the application.
+E.g. to create an application zip, use

+    ./dfuGenPkg.py -a /path/to/config/build/crownstone.hex

+which will create a file application.zip

+or to create the bootloader zip, use

+    ./dfuGenPkg.py -b /path/to/config/build/bootloader_dfu.hex

 ### Bugs